gaph-pucrs/MA-Memphis/docs/AddManagement.md

 |    |    |    |    |    |    |    | Migration |

 Empty spaces in the tables above indicates that there is no defined capability yet.

+## Using the standard ODA library

+MA-Memphis provides a standard ODA library by including [`oda.h`](/lib/src/include/oda.h).
+It is possible to ask for deciders or actuators in a standard way by setting the parameters to comply with the table above.
+Check the library header for further documentation.